esoterik12/next-chinese-v3/README.md

 ## 2. MongoDB w/ Mongoose Implementation

+# Connect to DB
 - npm i mongodb mongoose
+- set up .env.local with MONGODB_ULR
+- `/lib/mongoose.ts` contains connectToDB() to be used in server actions

+# Models

+# Actions

 ## 3. The Spaced-Repetition Algorith